Investigation & Analysis

 Fever Comes from Heat of Hellfire?

-Bukhari hadiths 3262, 3263, 3264, 3265, and 3266 state that fever comes from the heat of Hellfire.
 This is false, as fevers come from a rise in body temperature due to immune system activity if disease-causing bacteria or viruses invade the body, not Hellfire.

 Semen Versus Vaginal Discharge?

-This is of course scientifically false, as the biological sex (male and female) only depends on whether the sperm that reaches the egg contains an X or Y chromosome.
+Of course, this is scientifically false, as biological sex (male or female) only depends on whether the sperm that reaches the egg contains an X or Y chromosome.
 If the sperm has an X-chromosome, the baby will be female.
 If the sperm has a Y chromosome, the baby will be male.
-Vaginal discharge is not involved in deciding whether the baby will be born male or female.

 Incorrect Embryology